Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 <section>
 <h3 id="using-the-azure-sdks-clients">[Using the Azure SDKs / clients](#using-the-azure-sdks-clients)</h3>

-Support for "user managed" certs for Azure CDN is not complete in all Azure SDKs and clients.
+If you do want to use the Azure SDKs or clients to have your Azure CDN use your custom KeyVault cert, note that support for "user managed" certs is not complete in all of them.

-- The .Net SDK only started supporting the feature in [2019-03](https://github.com/Azure/azure-sdk-for-net/commit/2fd9988c74ccc13897246fedf1fc9a9deaa4209c){ rel=nofollow }
+- The .Net SDK only started supporting the feature in [2019-03,](https://github.com/Azure/azure-sdk-for-net/commit/2fd9988c74ccc13897246fedf1fc9a9deaa4209c){ rel=nofollow } so ensure you use a version of `Microsoft.Azure.Management.Cdn` that includes that commit.

-- The `Enable-AzureCdnCustomDomainHttps` PowerShell command [still does not support it.](https://github.com/Azure/azure-powershell/blob/7f036cad8c3c2ac9fa8af30c3d8e918171cd82c9/src/Cdn/Cdn/CustomDomain/EnableAzureRmCdnCustomDomainHttps.cs#L31-L60){ rel=nofollow }
+- As of 2020-03, the `Enable-AzureCdnCustomDomainHttps` PowerShell command [still does not support it.](https://github.com/Azure/azure-powershell/blob/95d013dcafdb277280e3766d13bbc423c4ff83a9/src/Cdn/Cdn/CustomDomain/EnableAzureRmCdnCustomDomainHttps.cs#L31-L60){ rel=nofollow } It only supports "CDN-managed" certs.

-- The `az` CLI tool does apparently support it via `az cdn custom-domain enable-https --custom-domain-https-parameters`, but does not explain how to set the `custom-domain-https-parameters` parameter.
+- The `az` CLI tool has `az cdn custom-domain enable-https --custom-domain-https-parameters`, but does not explain how to set the `custom-domain-https-parameters` parameter.
 [This GitHub issue from 2019-07](https://github.com/Azure/azure-cli/issues/9894){ rel=nofollow } assumed it would be a JSON object, but ran into trouble using it anyway.
+As of 2020-03, it is apparently being worked on.

 If you do use an SDK or client, make sure it doesn't end up using the "CDN managed" certs, either because it doesn't let you specify KeyVault certificate source parameters, or because it internally uses an API version lower than `2018-04-02`